With U.S.-Sourced Steel, Company Simplifies Assembly of Prefab Buildings

 Depending on prevailing architecture where local zoning and design ordinances come into play, the steel facades can be paired with brick, stucco or glass.
 For masonry, Universal Steel will install spandrel beams to support the wall system being attached.

-In recent years, customers have ordered steel buildings for homes.
+In recent years, customers have ordered steel home kits.
 The steel I-beam construction lets them build out their home without worrying about load-bearing walls.

 “It’s almost like what you’d see in a warehouse district,” Tanco says.
 Although business is becoming healthy and its market seemingly robust, Universal Steel faces a hurdle common to any company in the construction industry: financing.
 In the last two to three years, securing funds for projects has been somewhat difficult.